Police seal off woodland as teenager held on suspicion of murder of boy, 16

 A handler led a police sniffer dog around the wooded area.

-The woodland has a children’s playground beside it where children played on Monday morning.
+The woodland has a children’s playground beside it where children played on Monday, and some floral tributes were left against the railings.

 There is also a new section of playground under construction, behind metal fencing.